curso-r/scryr/.github/CONTRIBUTING.md

-# Contributing to scry
+# Contributing to scryr

-This outlines how to propose a change to scry.
+This outlines how to propose a change to scryr.

 ## Fixing typos